A STARCLUB is a well-run club where quality coaches and officials work alongside valued volunteers in a safe and welcoming environment.

 Sport and recreation clubs are therefore advised to have policies and procedures in place to minimise issues.

 Every organisation that provides a service for children is required by legislation to have a child safe policy.
 This may be incorporated in a member protection policy.
-For further information about creating a child safe environment (link to Create a child safe environment)
+This link will take you to further information about creating a child safe environment.

 An Association, State Sporting Organisation (SSO) or National body may require their affiliated clubs to adopt their Member Protection Policy or may have one that can be adapted to meet the clubs requirements.